Ropes/launch-widgets/P1: Statement of Work.md

     * This is a build system, being able to reproduce errors quickly and efficiently will save work hours and mental stress.
 Limit or eliminate the number of assets loaded into the container at runtime, and instead save them into the Docker Image during the build process.
     * Use the git commit hash of the build's source code to tag and label all images and artifacts.
 * **Learn**
-    * I haven't got into high depth of Kubernetes, so explore the documentation, and maybe you'll find improvements to make!
+    * I haven't got into high depth of Kubernetes components, so explore the documentation, and learn!

 ### Optimization Ideas